The EquiK-Taping course is aimed to therapists in equine medicine (osteopathy, physiotherapy) and veterinarians.

 - Lymphatic techniques

 K-Taping courses have a high practical share in which the participants practice the techniques in small groups on horses.
 The learning control takes place during the practical exercises by our experienced instructors.
 This will enable you to apply the K-Taping Therapy professionally right after the course.
-The high-quality and detailed colored course book contains all presented techniques and indications and serves you after the course as extensive practical handbook.
+The high-quality and detailed coloured course book contains all presented techniques and indications and serves you after the course as extensive practical handbook.

 The course requires anatomical knowledge of the horse.
 Participants should therefore have a therapeutic or medical education.
 Students undergoing training in therapeutic and medical careers may also attend the course.

 The course fee includes the extensive colour script as well as the K-Tape and Crosstape for the practical exercises.